-To do this you will need to accurately understand the packaging sizes and weight of each product and apply the above costs per product.
-The easiest way to do this is to calculate the cubic measurement per product (m3 per piece) or weight per item (in kilograms).
-The total of the International Freight costs + local import costs (in this case $15,600) can then be split up by total cubic measurement or weight (whatever is greater).
+To do this you will need to accurately understand the packaging sizes and weight of each product and split up the costs per product.
+The easiest way to do this is to calculate the cubic measurement (m3) per product or weight (kg) per product.
+The total of the International freight costs + local import costs ($15,600 in the above example) can then be split up by the cubic measurement or weight (whatever is greater).

 How to apply markup and margin to calculate sell pricing.